Important Things To Know About Your Furnace’s Exhaust Flue

 3. High-Efficiency Furnaces Use Draft Inducers

 Even when designed correctly, a natural draft flue system has certain limitations in terms of drafting speed.
 As a result, natural draft furnaces struggle to reach efficiency levels above 70%.
 Such furnaces cost more to run since they fail to capitalize on a significant amount of energy.

 When the time comes for a new furnace, more and more homeowners choose a high-efficiency model.
 Many such furnaces contain a component known as a draft inducer.
 As its name implies, a draft inducer promotes swifter passage of gases out through the flue.
 A draft inducer consists of a high-powered fan located near the heat exchanger inside the furnace.

 The draft inducer helps to clear out any lingering exhaust gases inside of your furnace’s combustion chamber, making more room for fresh air.
 In addition, by speeding up the flow of exhaust gases, a draft inducer augments the negative pressure differential inside of the flue.

 A furnace simply can’t operate correctly without a well-designed flue.
-For more information about the flue in your HVAC system, please contact the home heating experts at C.B.
+For more information about the flue in your HVAC system or furnace services near Dumfries and Fairfax, VA, please contact the home heating experts at C.B.
 Lucas.